Frequently Asked Questions (FAQ)

 Campers can enjoy lunch provided by the House of Bagels Cafe for an additional fee.
 For more information and to order, please see our Lunches web page.

 How can I find out more about what my camper does at camp each day?

 We will send out a weekly newsletter via email that summarizes the highlights of the week.

 What if my camper has allergies or needs to take medication during camp?

 Camp Shalom is proud to have a licensed Camp Medic on staff.
-If your child has any allergies or medical needs, please indicate this when completing your camp forms, on the Heath Form page.
+If your child has any allergies or medical needs, please indicate this when completing your camp forms, on the Heath Information form.
 In addition, you can contact our camp medic who can work directly with you with regard to your child’s specific needs.
 A doctor’s note may be required in order to dispense medication.

 Those interested in Culinary Camps should contact the Camp Office regarding any dietary restrictions.

 How do I ensure that my camper is in the same group as his/her friend?

 An important part of the camp experience is developing new relationships and trying new things.
 We encourage you to allow your camper to be placed at random instead of in a requested group.
 However, if you still prefer campers to be in the same group, you may provide these requests during registration, in the Additional Notes area.
 We will do our best to accommodate your request; however we cannot guarantee your camper’s placement in the same group as another camper.

 How will campers be transported to and from field trips?